emntco/website/README.md

-# Payload Website Template
+# emnt.co

-This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
-Use it to power websites, blogs, or portfolios from small to enterprise.
-This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.
+This website was bootstrapped with the [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
+This repo includes a fully-working backend, enterprise-grade admin panel, and a production-ready website.

 You can deploy to Vercel, using Neon and Vercel Blob Storage with one click: